julius383/julius383.github.io/_posts/2020-09-30-tips-for-an-improved-arch-linux-experience.markdown

 ## 4. Fixing Visual Bugs in Java Programs and Better Looking QT applications

-When using some Window Managers such a [bspwm][9] you sometimes run into problems with Java based GUI applications like [jdownloader][10] or [logisim][11].
+When using some Window Managers such as [bspwm][9] you sometimes run into problems with Java based GUI applications like [jdownloader][10] or [logisim][11].
 The application starts up fine but none of the widgets are rendered.
 To fix this issue you need to add `_JAVA_AWT_WM_NONREPARENTING=1` to the environment of the application.
-This can either be done by using `env` on the command-line or creating a custom `.desktop` file i.e
+This can either be done by using `env` on the command-line, or creating a custom `.desktop` file i.e

 ```sh